Crimes Against Persons; Violent Felony Offenses

 - Child abuse (Ch.
 827, Florida Statutes)—intentional infliction of physical or mental injury on a child, or an intentional act that one knows is likely to inflict physical or mental injury on the child.
 Aggravated child abuse involves willful torture or malicious punishment of a child, or infliction of great bodily harm or permanent injury or disfigurement, due to knowing and willful abuse of the child.

 - Kidnapping (Ch.
 787, Florida Statutes)—the forcible or secret confinement of another person against his or her will, with the intent to hold the person for ransom or reward; to use them as a shield or hostage, or to force them to commit another felony; and the like.

 - Sexual battery (Ch.
 794, Florida Statutes)—see the Sexual Offenses section.

 Any violent felony accusation is a weighty matter; the government will bring substantial resources to bear in any such prosecution.
 Often someone accused of a violent crime is not entitled to bail or other pretrial release, and thus will face months (or years) of confinement in a county jail while awaiting trial.
-If convicted, he or she will almost surely face substantial incarceration in the harsh conditions of an often-remote state prison.
+If convicted, she will almost surely face substantial incarceration in the harsh conditions of an often-remote state prison.
 (If firearms are involved, a lengthy mandatory prison sentence will almost certainly be on the horizon.)
-As one can imagine, such imprisonment can have devastating effects, not only upon the accused, but upon his family, friends, co-workers, and other significant members of his community.
+As one can imagine, such imprisonment can have devastating effects, not only upon the accused, but upon her family, friends, co-workers, and other significant members of her community.

 For this reason, anyone accused of a violent felony, or his or her loved ones, should reach out immediately to an attorney experienced in handling such major and often complex litigation.
 The Tony Moss Firm is available to assist; just call us at 877.547.9407, or e-mail us at Tony@TonyMossLaw.com.